Build-A-Song Part VII: The Emergence of the Versesby Mary Dawson

 The Internet Writing Journal, July 2000

 This is the seventh in a series of articles called Build-A-Song which present a step-by-step method for creating a song.
 By no means is this "the only" method for writing songs.
 In fact, the approaches to songwriting are as many as the writers themselves.
 But our Build-A-Song series will offer a sequential template for covering the basics of successful songwriting.
 I hope you will follow along, and perhaps even try this method as you create your own.
-If you missed the other articles in the series, you may find them in the archived issues.

 Part VII -- The Emergence of the Verses